 Within the MCLA community, you will have the opportunity to interact with students and faculty in the History Society and the MCLA chapter of Phi Alpha Theta, the national history honor society.

 Your degree in History prepares you for a wide variety of careers and graduate school possibilities.
 Many of our majors choose to teach, but others enter fields such as business, public service, and law.

-Dr. Anthony Daly, Department Chair
+Dr. Ely Janis, Department Chair